 - 1 tsp vanilla extract

-- 1 cup milk (or your preferred milk)
+- 1 cup whole milk (or your preferred milk)

 - orange peel twist or orange slice for garnish